-The Anglican Church of the Valley was formed in 2006 by 11 Shenandoah Valley Christians who had become discouraged at the corporate movement of the Episcopal Church away from Scripture and Anglican Tradition - a trend that became perceptible in the 1980s and 1990s and became a real concern with the new millenium, Seeking a more Biblical way, and a way that would return to the Anglican tradition, the group began to meet in homes and, eventually, in a local community center.
-The growing church moved to the Staunton Seventh Day Adventist Church facility for a few years before moving to the Temple House of Israel on Market Street in Staunton about six years ago.
+The Anglican Church of the Valley was formed in 2006 by 11 Shenandoah Valley Christians who had become discouraged at the corporate movement of the Episcopal Church away from Scripture and Anglican Tradition - a trend that became perceptible in the 1980s and 1990s and became a real concern with the new millennium, Seeking a more Biblical way, and a way that would return to the Anglican tradition, the group began to meet in homes and, eventually, in a local community center.
+The growing church moved to the Staunton Seventh Day Adventist Church facility for a few years before moving to the Temple House of Israel on Market Street in Staunton about seven years ago.

 Initially unaffiliated, the small church joined the Convocation of Anglicans in North America, CANA, a mission of the Anglican Church of Nigeria.
 Later the local church joined the Anglican Church in North America (ACNA) and its Diocese of the Mid-Atlantic,